ordina-jworks/ordina-jworks.github.io/_posts/2018-05-17-Craft-Conf.md

 Don't forget that most progress bars are fake!
 This is due to the connection differences between the user's connection and the backend.
 However, we can use adaptive loading.
 Measure the actual requests done!
-You do need baseline times to know how long to *expect* it to fun.
+You do need baseline times to know how long to *expect* it to run.
 Of course this needs to be normalized for the resource or payload that needs to load.
 Again, adapt the loading scheme to the user that is requesting data.
 For example, you can check the user's connection to give him a personally optimized experience.

-We can also learn a lot from game devs.
+We can also learn a lot from game developers.
 Remember FIFA who made you play a mini football game while loading the game in the background?

 Predictive preloading: